agenteo/thisisretrospectivefacilitation.com/_posts/2019-07-19-discovering-retrospectives-from-the-international-association-of-facilitators-point-of-view.md

 date: 2019-07-19
 author: "Karen Schmidt, Wiebke Herding"
 authorImage: karen_and_wiebke.jpg
 excerpt: Have you ever heard of the International Association of Facilitators (IAF)?
-In this episode we interview Karen and Wiebke about "Discovering retrospectives" a workshop they run together with Edith Steiner-Janesch at the European Conference of the International Association of Facilitators
+In this episode we interview Karen and Wiebke--two members of IAF--that run a workshop called "Discovering retrospectives" during the European Conference of the International Association of Facilitators in Milan.
+I've asked about the IAF mission and what insights experienced facilitators had about retrospectives.
 categories: [season-one]
 ---

 Have you ever heard of the International Association of Facilitators (IAF)?
 In this episode we interview Karen and Wiebke--two members of IAF--that run a workshop called "Discovering retrospectives" during the European Conference of the International Association of Facilitators in Milan.
 I've asked about the IAF mission and what insights experienced facilitators had about retrospectives.
-Enjoy the show!

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/653734718&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>